-- 1. Give the definition of (locally) compact - 2.
-Give the definition of (locally) path connected - 3.
-Give the definition and comparisons between the different versions of compactness. - 4.
-Give the definition of a Hausdorff, regular and normal space. - 5.
-Give the definition of an m-manifold. - 6.
-Give the definition of a coherent topology. - 7.
-Give the definition of a complete metric space. - 8.
-Give the definition of the uniform metric on Y^J - 9.
-Give the definition of the topology of pointwise convergence, the topology of compact convergence and the compact-open topology. - 10.
-Give the definition of the fundamental group and the group law of the fundamental group. - 11.
-Give the definition of homotopic and path homotopic. - 12.
-Give the definition of a simply connected space - 13.
-Give the definition of a covering map.
+- 1. Give the definition of a Hausdorff, regular and normal space. - 2.
+Give the definition of an m-manifold. - 3.
+Give the definition of a coherent topology. - 4.
+Give the definition of a complete metric space. - 5.
+Give the definition of the uniform metric on Y^J - 6.
+Give the definition of the topology of pointwise convergence, the topology of compact convergence and the compact-open topology. - 7.
+Give the definition of the fundamental group and the group law of the fundamental group. - 8.
+Give the definition of homotopic and path homotopic. - 9.
+Give the definition of a simply connected space - 10.
+Give the definition of a covering map, a covering space and a universal covering space. - 11.
+Give an example of a covering and a universal cover. - 12.
+Give an example of a local homeomorphism which is not a covering map. - 13.
+Give the definition of the lifting correspondence.

-- 14. Give an example of a covering. - 15.
-Give an example of a local homeomorphism which is not a covering map. - 16.
-Give the definition of the lifting correspondence. - 17.
-Give the definition of a deformation retract. - 18.
-Give the definition of the group of covering transformations and of a regular cover. - 19.
+- 14. Give the definition of a deformation retract. - 15.
+Give the definition of equivalence of covering spaces. - 16.
+Give the definition of the group of covering transformations and of a regular cover. - 17.
+Give the definition of semi-locally simply connected. - 18.
 Give an example of a space that is not semi-locally connected.